 Internal Finishes

-If a natural concrete internal finish is required, a matt finish sealer should be applied to prevent dusting of the concrete and also to prevent grime building up around light switches, etc.
+If using Litecrete for internal walls and a natural concrete finish is required, a matt finish sealer should be applied to prevent dusting of the concrete and also to prevent grime building up around light switches, etc.

-Plaster can also be used internally and control joints should be installed at the vertical panel joints to allow the plaster to cope with seismic movement.
+Plaster can also be used, and control joints should be accommodated at the vertical panel joints to cope with any seismic movement.

-The natural concrete provides an excellent surface for the attachment of ceramic tiles.
+The concrete panel provides an excellent surface for the attachment of ceramic tiles.

-Plasterboard can be glue-fixed direct to the Litecrete surface.
+Plasterboard can be glue-fixed directly to the internal concrete walls, if required.